Discriminating quantum field theories in non-inertial frames

-which is proportional to the inverse square root of $n_0$ as $n_0\rightarrow\infty$.
+For the coherent state of the previous section the exponential factor becomes: $|\alpha_1-\alpha_0|^2=n_0(\sqrt{n+1}-1)^2$.
+For a Single-Mode Squeezed vacuum state (SMS) with $n_0=\sinh^2{s_0}$, we find: \bea P_\text{hel}^{\text{sqz}}\leq \frac{1}{2 \sqrt{1+n (2+n) (1+n_0)}}, \eea which is proportional to the inverse square root of $n_0$ as $n_0\rightarrow\infty$.
 Therefore, at large energies the coherent state beats the SMS.
 Nevertheless, at low energies the SMS provides an enhanced sensitivity particularly in the low temperature (i.e., low $n$) regime, see Fig.~\ref{fig:Unruhplots} (Top).

 The Optimal Single Mode Gaussian state (OSMG) is found by considering a displaced squeezed thermal state of fixed energy, $n_0= \sinh^2{s_0}+m_0\cosh{2 s_0} + |\alpha|^2$, where $m_0$ is the thermal number of the initial state, and the state is displaced and squeezed in the $p$-quadrature direction \cite{QCBdirectionopt}.
 The energy budget for the squeezing energy, thermal energy and displacement energy is given by the ratios $\kappa_1=\sinh^2{s_0}/n_0$, $\kappa_2=m_0\cosh{2 s_0} /n_0$ and $\kappa_3=|\alpha|^2/n_0$ respectively, where $\kappa_1+\kappa_2+\kappa_3=1$, $\kappa_i\geq0$.
 We find the optimal value $\kappa_2=0$ for all values of the parameter space considered.
 Therefore, pure states are better probes of the $\mathcal{E}_1$ channel than mixed (thermal) states.
 The QCB error probabilities for the OSMG, coherent state and SMS are shown in Fig.~\ref{fig:Unruhplots} (Top).